A review of British Airways Club World on the A380

 – The crew

-Were excellent and very personable.
+The BA crew working the business class cabin on this flight were excellent and very personable.
 One of the reasons I fly BA over and over again is because I love how they are ‘allowed’ to be themselves and talk to passengers, show a bit of personality and that can make or break the flight.
 The purser came round to us during the flight to introduce himself – this is becoming standard on BA flights, now that they have iPads and can identify Gold and Silver members and it is a nice touch.
 We were also addressed by name during the flight, which again makes a difference.

 We had possibly one of the worst arrival experiences into LAX, where we queued for 1h15 minutes to get through immigration.
 There was no business class fast-track option offered (to anyone), and we were unlucky as we merged with 2 other flights landing at the same time.
 On the plus side, the luggage was ready for us when we finally got to it.

-Until the next flight…
+Until the next business class flight…